 - 2.5 All Shares allotted and issued to a Director under the Share Issuance Programme, if any, will be beneficially held by such Director unless otherwise stated. - 2.6 The Company has not set aside or accrued amounts to provide pension, retirement or similar benefits for the Board. - 2.7 No loan has been granted to, nor any guarantee provided for the benefit of, any Director by the Company. - 2.8 There are currently no potential conflicts of interest between any of the Directors' duties to the Company and their private interests and/or other duties.
-If a Director has a potential conflict of interest between his duties to the Company and his private interests or other obligations owed to third parties on any matter, the relevant Director will disclose his conflict of interest to the rest of the Board, not participate in any discussion by the Board in relation to such matter and not vote on any resolution in respect of such matter. - 2.9 The Directors in the five years before the date of this Registration Document: - (a) do not have any convictions in relation to fraudulent offences; - (b) have not been associated with any bankruptcies, receiverships or liquidations of any partnership or company through acting in the capacity as a member of the administrative, management or supervisory body or as a partner, founder or senior manager of such partnership or company, save as set out in paragraph 4 of this Part 10 (Directors' and other interests) below; and - (c) do not have any official public incrimination and/or sanctions by statutory or regulatory authorities (including designated professional bodies) and have not been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of any issuer or from acting in the management or conduct of the affairs of any issuer. - 2.10 The Company shall maintain directors' and officers' liability insurance on behalf of the Company at the expense of the Company.
+If a Director has a potential conflict of interest between his duties to the Company and their private interests or other obligations owed to third parties on any matter, the relevant Director will disclose their conflict of interest to the rest of the Board, not participate in any discussion by the Board in relation to such matter and not vote on any resolution in respect of such matter. - 2.9 The Directors in the five years before the date of this Registration Document: - (a) do not have any convictions in relation to fraudulent offences; - (b) have not been associated with any bankruptcies, receiverships or liquidations of any partnership or company through acting in the capacity as a member of the administrative, management or supervisory body or as a partner, founder or senior manager of such partnership or company; and - (c) do not have any official public incrimination and/or sanctions by statutory or regulatory authorities (including designated professional bodies) and have not been disqualified by a court from acting as a member of the administrative, management or supervisory bodies of any issuer or from acting in the management or conduct of the affairs of any issuer. - 2.10 The Company shall maintain directors' and officers' liability insurance on behalf of the Company at the expense of the Company.